V0lk3n/here-is-the-real-Private-Unleashed-v2.0-for-Flipper-Zero-Firmware/README.md

 Rolling Code Exploitation

-This assumes you are already running unleashed firmware 080+
+This assumes you are already running unleashed firmware 080+ for the new one unleashed firmware 084

 I highly suggest you use the flipper build tool to flash to the updated firmware, however feel free to use qflipper if you find you're not savvy enough.